-Important information for the 2021-2022 Academic Year
+Important information for the 2022-2023 Academic Year

-During the 2021-2022 Academic Year the Undergraduate Diploma in Genetics is taught using remote methods.
+The Undergraduate Diploma in Genetics is taught using remote methods.
 There will be no face-to-face teaching on the course.
 Teaching is via asynchronous, self-paced approaches facilitated by the course Virtual Learning Environment (VLE) along with scheduled synchronous delivery using remote learning platforms such as Zoom.
 You are encouraged to attend synchronous sessions to maximise your learning.
-However, as this may not always be possible we will record these sessions and place them in the Virtual Learning Environment.
+However, as this may not always be possible we will record these sessions and place them in the VLE.